Project

 I2C Board Support Package

-Added by John Mladenik over 13 years ago
+Added by John Mladenik about 14 years ago

 Our software guy is trying to use your I2C board support to drive the I2C devices we have connected to the OMAP's I2C bis.
 Is this for the I2C on the OMAP or for the I2C driver in the FPGA?
 We have our hardware connected to the I2C port on the OMAP and do not have an I2C in our FPGA.